Policies, Procedures & Statutory Documentation

 Adopting a targeted reciprocal teaching programme as a reading intervention for disadvantaged pupils who need additional help to comprehend texts and address vocabulary gaps.
 Reading comprehension strategies can have a positive impact on pupils’ ability to understand a text, and this is particularly the case when interventions are delivered over a shorter time span.
 1, 3, 4, 5

 Implementing a carefully researched and targeted phonics programme to support the weakest readers to access the curriculum.
-The Education Endowment Foundation: Phonics is a high impact for low cost intervention.
-The teaching of phonics should be explicit and systematic and matched to children’s current level of skill in terms of their phonemic awareness and their knowledge of letter sounds and patterns (graphemes).
+The Education Endowment Foundation: Phonics is a high impact for low-cost intervention.
+The teaching of phonics should be explicit and systematic and matched to children’s current level of skill in terms of their phonemic awareness, and their knowledge of letter sounds and patterns (graphemes).
 1, 2, 3, 4

 PP Mentoring scheme involving PP students across all year groups.